 Immanuel is a member of the Wisconsin Evangelical Lutheran Synod (WELS).
 Our congregation and Synod are solidly based in the Bible.
 We believe that Jesus is our Savior and the only way to heaven.
 Through faith in Jesus we are united to him and each other.

 WELS, characterized as theologically conservative, is the third largest Lutheran church body in America.
-With national offices today at 2929 N. Mayfair Rd., Milwaukee, WI, WELS began in 1850 when three German pastors met in Milwaukee.
+With national offices today Pewaukee, WI, WELS began in 1850 when three German pastors met in Milwaukee.
 Today, it has grown to over 1,200 congregations in North America.
-It has over 400,000 baptized members, which includes over 300,000 communicants, served by over 1,000 pastors.
+It has about 350,000 baptized members, which includes over 275,000 communicants, served by over 1,000 pastors.

 The synod operates four ministerial education schools: Wisconsin Lutheran Seminary (Mequon, WI), Martin Luther College (New Ulm, MN), Luther Preparatory School (Watertown, WI), and Michigan Lutheran Seminary (Saginaw, MI).
 Our membership in this Synod unites us with Christians across our country and the world.
 It allows us to pool our resources for mission work as well as for producing hymnals, Bible classes, and other materials.
 But above all, we can be comforted by the fact that we know there are Christians throughout the world who share a common faith with us.